 Participants must be at least 12 years old and residents of Johns Creek.
 The classes hold up to 20 people.
 Check the JCFD's online CPR class application form or the City's calendar for class dates, times and location.

-2019 class dates will be announced soon.
+Each class is limited to 25 participants.
 Online registration becomes available 30 days prior to each class.

 According to the American Heart Association, every 26 seconds an American has a coronary incident and every 60 seconds someone dies from one.